apify/crawlee-python/README.md

 #### HttpCrawler

 [`HttpCrawler`](https://github.com/apify/crawlee-py/tree/master/src/crawlee/http_crawler) provides a framework for the parallel crawling of web pages using plain HTTP requests.
-The URLs to crawl are fed either from a static list of URLs or from a dynamic queue of URLs enabling recursive crawling of websites.
+The URLs to crawl are fed from a request provider.
+It enables the recursive crawling of websites.
 The parsing of obtained HTML is the user's responsibility.
-A [HTTPX](https://pypi.org/project/httpx/) library is used for making HTTP requests.

 Since `HttpCrawler` uses raw HTTP requests to download web pages, it is very fast and efficient on data bandwidth.
 However, if the target website requires JavaScript to display the content, you might need to use